 Avoiding Ladder Hazards

-Avoid ladder related incidents by preventing them.
-Inspect the ladder before climbing by reading the ladder safety manual and complying with OSHA safety standards.
+Avoid ladder-related incidents by preventing them.
+Inspect the ladder before climbing by reading the ladder safety manual and comply with OSHA safety standards.
 Inspect surface areas, especially for chords and electrocution hazards, and then position ladders properly before climbing.
 If a ladder is damaged attach a warning sign to it.
 Ascend and descend ladders properly by always facing the ladder and while using at least one hand.
 Avoid carrying unnecessary items up and down the ladder and be sure the bottom of shoes are slip resistant.
 Don’t leave ladders unattended at the end of your work day and store them in a secure area.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.